AB-124: Justice for Survivors

 Expand Affirmative Defense

 Human trafficking survivors who commit a nonviolent offense can assert an affirmative defense, allowing them to present facts which either justify or excuse their actions.
-AB 124 would expand affirmative defense to encompass survivors who are coerced to commit an offense as a direct result of being a victim of human trafficking, intimate partner violence, or sexual violence at the time and had a reasonable fear of harm.
+AB 124 would expand affirmative defense to encompass survivors of intimate partner violence or sexual violence who are coerced to commit a nonviolent offense as a direct result of being a victim and had a reasonable fear of harm.
+It also expands affirmative defense for survivors of human trafficking to also apply to charges of trafficking offenses.

 Meaningfully engage the impact of trauma at sentencing